vlitzke/kitchenflies/cluster/README.md

 and then to use conda and activate my specific environment (where all my packages are downloaded) conda activate rnaseq

-If you can’t even install packages: $ srun --partition=short --cpus-per-task=8 --mem=16G --pty bash
+If you can’t even install packages, increase your memory like such: $ srun --partition=short --cpus-per-task=8 --mem=16G --pty bash

-Run something like this ^ to increase the memory

 How you print everything
 Squeue –-me